#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your garden bed with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch keeps your soil from drying out and controls weeds.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your 21St South Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or an outdoor rug to your outdoor space.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your 21St South Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores